-Tachyon Networks is comprised of industry veterans from the aerospace, technology, and defense communities.
-Our experience spans, telecommunications, network infrastructure, cybersecurity, software, supply chain, and other esoteric disciplines not always related to work.
+Tachyon Networks is comprised of technology veterans from the aerospace, communications and defence communities.
+Our experience spans, telecommunications, network infrastructure, cybersecurity, software development, supply chain management, and other esoteric disciplines not always related to business.

 What's with the name?

-"A hypothetical particle that always travels faster than light."
+"A hypothetical particle that always travels faster than the speed of light."

 San Diego based Tachyon Networks was founded in 1997 by Dr. John A Koehler, a native of Olympia, WA (and Star Trek fan).
 He was a 1963 summa cum laude graduate of Yale University, where he also received a doctorate in economics.

 Recruited to work in the economics department of the Rand Corporation, he worked on policy analyses in national and international security before becoming Assistant Director of the Congressional Budget Office, establishing its national security and international affairs division.

 From 1978 to 1982, Dr. Koehler served as CIA deputy director and director of the intelligence community staff during which time he oversaw procurement of advanced satellite communications and computing systems for the federal government.
 Before founding Tachyon, he served as Chief Operating Officer of Titan Corporation, maker of satellite equipment for commercial and government customers.

 Tachyon Networks was the first company to offer two-way, high-speed Internet access over satellite.
 Transporters were to be next.
 Declining health forced him to resign as president and chief executive in December of 2000.